 So when I was planning a few weeks ago for my hunt with Mossberg, Swarovski and Tall Tine Outfitters in southwest Kansas, the weather forecast was checked daily.
 The monster cold front coming from the Rockies would impact the area.
 We got it, too.
 Wind gusting to 20 mph or more out of the north-northwest drove wind chills into the negative-teens and temperatures ranged from 4 to 20ish degrees.

 I may live in the Southeast but I know enough to realize Kansas cold and wind is different from my normal hunting conditions in Alabama.
 Layering, of course, is the best way to tog up for cold weather.
 So I opted for four main things with my apparel:

-— Under Armor’s Base 2.0 top and bottom helps retain body heat next to your skin with a unique grid design that helps trap the heat.
-The slightly textured design seemed to keep a bit more heat compared to the Under Armor compression gear I often wear.
-Base 2.0 is rated for cold on Under Armor’s system, with 1.0 for cool conditions, 3.0 for extreme and 4.0 for brutal.
+— Under Armour’s Base 2.0 top and bottom helps retain body heat next to your skin with a unique grid design that helps trap the heat.
+The slightly textured design seemed to keep a bit more heat compared to the Under Armour compression gear I often wear.
+Base 2.0 is rated for cold on Under Armour’s system, with 1.0 for cool conditions, 3.0 for extreme and 4.0 for brutal.

 I’ve worn the compression and fitted UA Cold Gear for years.
 Some folks dislike the tight fit of the compression apparel.
 I kind of look like an overstuffed, lumpy sausage, but it works for me.
 The fitted Cold Gear is a bit looser and gets a nod with me, too.
 The new Base system combines, in my opinion, the best of the previous Cold Gear apparel with newer warming technology.